awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

    The following example shows you how to use the `kinesis_firehose` plugin to send logs to Kinesis Data Firehose\.

    1. Save the following contents to a file named `aws-logging-firehose-configmap.yaml`\.
-Replace *region\-code* with the AWS Region that your cluster is in\.
+Replace `region-code` with the AWS Region that your cluster is in\.

       ```
       kind: ConfigMap